A Just Transition in the Making: The story behind East Kalimantan’s new Regional Consultation Forum

 A new advisory forum in East Kalimantan, Indonesia, aims to support just transition processes in...

-This report identifies current relevant knowledge and data gaps that can inform the research agenda in the nexus of a sustainable transition in coal regions and beyond.
+This report identifies the current relevant knowledge and data gaps that can inform the research agenda in the nexus of a sustainable transition in coal regions and beyond.
 Two of Indonesia’s main coal regions, East Kalimantan and South Sumatra, are analysed in detail.
 The report also presents an overview of the gender implications of coal transitions in Indonesia.

 Receive updates on just energy transition news, insights, knowledge, and events directly in your inbox.